mercadopago/devsite-docs/guides/sdks-v2/official/java/howto-migrate.en.md

 cardNumberElement.on('binChange', guessPaymentMethod);
 ````

 The function that will be executed in the `binChange` event will receive an object containing the `bin` as a parameter.
-In V2 this `getPaymentMethods` is a **promise** that takes only the `bin` as a parameter and returns an object containing an array of **payment methods** when the promise is resolved.
+In V2, this `getPaymentMethods` is a **promise** that only receives an object containing the `bin` as a parameter and returns an object containing an array of **payment methods** when the promise resolves.

 ```javascript
 async function getPaymentMethods(data) {